Sacramento Valley and Eastern Railway: DeLamar Railroad

-The Bully Hill and Squaw Creek areas of Shasta County had been worked for gold in the 1850s and 1860s and quartz in the 1880s, the more precious of the region's mineral sources.
-In July 1899, a colorful New York financier, Captain Joseph Raphael De Lamar, purchased the Bully Hill mines for about $200,000 and set about building a smelter if 400 ton capacity and developing the area for copper.
-A 30" gauge railroad (1.5 miles long) was used to connect level 3 of the mine with the smelter, was installed at the same time, utilizing a diminutive shay bought new for the project which became informally known as the DeLamar Railroad.
+The Bully Hill and Squaw Creek areas of Shasta County had been worked for gold in the 1850s and 1860s and quartz in the 1880s, the more precious of the region's mineral resources.
+In July 1899, a colorful New York financier, Captain Joseph Raphael De Lamar, purchased the Bully Hill mines for about $200,000 and set about building a smelter of 400 ton capacity and developing the area for copper.
+A 30" gauge railroad (1.5 miles long) was used to connect level 3 of the mine with the smelter, using a diminutive Shay locomotive bought new for the project, which became informally known as the DeLamar Railroad.
 The smelting plant began operation in 1901.

-In 1901 DeLamar built an electrolytic refinery in Chrome, New Jersey, the product of the Bully Hill smelter in the form of flat ingots of blister copper and was shipped to New Jersey for refining.
+In 1901 DeLamar built an electrolytic refinery in Chrome, New Jersey to handle the product of the Bully Hill smelter in the form of flat ingots of blister copper.
 This was the first operation in the Bully Hill area that met with any kind of success.
 However a major setback was the lack of good transportation.
 Freight was hauled in and out by wagons on crude dirt roads over Bear Mountain Summit, 13 mi to the railhead of the Anderson and Bella Vista Railroad at Bella Vista.

 Construction and opening

 Copper Prices were rising and the property looked attractive enough to the General Electric Company of New York, who purchased it in 1905 and continued to operate the smelter at capacity.
-To alleviate the transportation problem, General Electric commenced grading in 1907 on the Sacramento Valley and Eastern Railway.
-Sometime in 1908, the 15.5 mi railroad was open to the public and to recover some of the initial investment in its construction, full freight and passenger service was offered.
+To alleviate the transportation problem, General Electric commenced grading in 1907 for the Sacramento Valley and Eastern Railway.
+Sometime in 1908, the 15.5 mi railroad was opened to the public and, to recover some of the initial investment in its construction, full freight and passenger service was offered.
 A new 2-6-2T tank engine was ordered from Baldwin Locomotive Works in Pennsylvania that same year, although a leased SP 4-4-0 was used to open the line.